 A giant anteater digging into a termite moundAnteaters feed on ants and termites, as well as their cocoons and larvae.
 They use smell to locate a termite mound or ants’ nest, then break them open with their sharp claws.
 Then they flick their long tongue in and out of the nest to lap up the ants or termites.
-The tongue of the giant anteater can unfurl an amazing 60 centimetres (2 feet).
+Covered in tiny backward-curving spines and sticky saliva, the tongue of the giant anteater can unfurl an amazing 60 centimetres (2 feet).
 Finding enough to eat is hard work—an anteater may visit 30 nests an hour as it has to eat quickly then depart before soldier ants arrive in large numbers.

 Giant anteaters walk on their wrists to protect their delicate digging claws.